a-karma/Bogor_Workshop/DAY_4/Session2.md

 ### Task 1 Detecting ROH with PLINK

+PLINK detect subsequent runs of homozygous genotypes in a genomic data sample using VCF data.
+To remind you, a VCF file contains variants from single or multiple sample.

+> Exercise 1.1
+>
+> Have a look on the vcf file we are going to use and see how many samples we have.
+Use `bcftools view -h <filename> | tail -n 1`.

-To detect homozygous segments in a VCF, we run a plink command as follows:
+To detect homozygous segments in a VCF, we run a `plink` command with the `--homozyg` flag as follows:
 ```{bash plink, eval=FALSE}
 plink --vcf babirusa_workshop_set.vcf.gz \
   --homozyg \